WHO ARE THE TWO WITNESSES?

 Zechariah invited us to pray for the latter rain revival:

-Ask ye of the Lord rain in the time of the latter rain; so the Lord shall make bright clouds, and give them showers of rain, to every one grass in the field.
+Ask the LORD for rain in the time of the latter rain.
+The LORD will make flashing clouds; He will give them showers of rain, grass in the field for everyone.
 (Zechariah 10:1)

 James spoke of the latter-rain revival:

-Be patient therefore, brothers, unto the coming of the Lord.
-Behold, the husbandman waiteth for the precious fruit of the earth, and hath long patience for it, until he receive the early and latter rain.
+Therefore be patient, brethren, until the coming of the Lord.
+See how the farmer waits for the precious fruit of the earth, waiting patiently for it until it receives the early and latter rain.
 (James 5:7)

 It is possible that the “latter rain” may have begun with the understanding given to Martin Luther and the other Protestant Reformers.
 The downpour of the Spirit at the turn of the twentieth century, the “latter-rain” renewal that commenced in 1948, and the refreshings that are taking place around the world today—all appear to indicate that the promised issuing of unprecedented power and revelation is accelerating.
 Before the latter rain ceases every nation on earth will have heard the message of the Kingdom of God (Matthew 24:14; Mark 16:15).